ulixee/platform/datastore/docs/overview/deployment.md

 ### Uploading a .dbx

-You can upload Datastores to a Ulixee Miner automatically when you package them.
-If you decide to first examine the package, you can also choose to upload later (or deploy directly to the [Datastores directory](./configuration.md#storage) during your Miner installation).
+You can upload Datastores to a Ulixee CloudNode automatically when you package them.
+If you decide to first examine the package, you can also choose to upload later (or deploy directly to the [Datastores directory](./configuration.md#storage) during your CloudNode installation).

 If you upload using the CLI, you can use the following command: